Get your free and exclusive +30-page Authentication Analytics Whitepaper

 2. Strengths and Limitations of GA4 for Login Tracking#

-Before implementing login tracking in GA4, it's essential to understand what GA4 does well and where it falls short.
+Before implementing login tracking in GA4, it's important to understand what GA4 does well and where it falls short.
 GA4 is not a replacement for security audit logs or dedicated authentication analytics.
 It's a general-purpose behavioral analytics tool with specific trade-offs.

-2.1 Strengths of GA4 in Authentication Contexts#
+2.1 Strengths of GA4 for Login Tracking#

 GA4's funnel exploration allows building ad-hoc funnels with segmentation after the fact.
-These can be broken down by browser version, device category or traffic source - revealing issues like a specific Chrome version causing social login failures.
+These can be broken down by browser version, device category or traffic source, revealing issues like a specific Chrome version causing social login failures.

 2.1.3 Audience Triggering and Retargeting#